 Las Vegas Community Groups

-If you’re religious, you’ll find a vast array of churches and houses of worship in Las Vegas, including those that cater to members of the following faiths: Catholics, Protestants, Jewish, Muslims, Buddhists, and more.
+If you’re religious, you’ll find a vast array of churches and houses of worship in Las Vegas.
+This includes those that cater to members of the following faiths: Catholics, Protestants, Jewish, Muslims, Buddhists, and more.

-Also, if you are a member of the LGBTQ community, you will find several resources in and around Las Vegas, including The LGBTQ Center of Southern Nevada, Henderson Equality Center, and Las Vegas TransPride.
+Also, if you are a member of the LGBTQ community, you will find several resources in and around Las Vegas.
+For instance, The LGBTQ Center of Southern Nevada, Henderson Equality Center, and Las Vegas TransPride.

 Las Vegas also has numerous neighborhood and community organizations that you can become involved in, including the Las Vegas Rescue Mission, Vegas Roots Community Garden, and Spread the Word Nevada just to name a few.